 With a system like this, you can streamline your workflow so that each team member knows exactly what they need to work on at all times.

-Here are the main features of the project management software:
+Here are the main features of Trello’s project management software:

 - Kanban board organization